-Obje ctive 3 - Encourage walking Development Task Lead Person Target date Progress/Update 1 Review walk to school arrangements with students Deputy Head April 2018 Done through collection of data via form tutor for who live in close proximity to the school the student travel survey 2 Identify alternative parking locations in Town Centre Deputy Head April 2018 Parents encouraged to park and walk at school (alternative parking locations away from the school) events - reminded through school newsletter 3 Promote healthy eating and lifestyles within the PSHE Coordinator January 2018 Regularly done through the PSHE curriculum and curriculum in student health & wellbeing group
+Obje Objective 3 - Encourage walking Development Task Lead Person Target date Progress/Update 1 Review walk to school arrangements with students who live in close proximity to the school Data manager Wellbeing officers Pastoral Administrator Once every year around start of Spring Term Data manager to identify who lives locally within walking distance and to review their mode of transport from survey.
+To be followed up by Wellbeing Officers/ Pastoral Administrator 2 Identify alternative parking locations in Town Centre (alternative parking locations away from the school) Headteacher Once every year around start of Spring Term Parents encouraged to park and walk at school events - reminded through Newport News 3 Promote healthy eating and lifestyles within the curriculum PSHE Coordinator Ongoing - as and when appropriate Regularly done through the PSHE curriculum and in student Health & wellbeing group

-Obje ective 4 - Encourage sensible and safe car use Development Task Lead Person Target date Progress/Update 1 Promote car sharing especially with new Y7 parents Head of Year 7 June 2018 Completed at Welcome Evening 2 Promote alternative parking locations in Town Centre Head of Sixth Form March 2018 Parents encouraged to park and walk at school events - reminded through school newsletter 3 Promote and encourage safe and considerate parking near to the school Headteacher January 2018 Update on parking issued in newsletter Reminder on all major event letters about congestion/parking issues 4 Liaise with Police to enforce parking restrictions outside the school Community Police Officer/Head As necessary Regular done as necessary - especially on Entrance Test Day 5 Send regular reminders to parents regarding the parking restrictions outside the school and the alternatives available to them Office staff Every major event Regularly completed - done through newsletters and electronic communication

-6 Send clear instructions to parents regarding parking Office staff Every major event Regularly completed - done through newsletters for out of school hours events and electronic communication 7 Encourage staff to car-share where appropriate by Data Manager March 2018 Inappropriate due to GDPR regulations, however publishing towns of origin in staff room staff do generally know who lives near to their on bases and car share on occasions when it is needed - eg car breakdown
+Obje ective 4 - Encourage sensible and safe car use Development Task Lead Person Target date Progress/Update 1 Promote car sharing especially with new Y7 parents Data Manager Head of Year 7 Once every year at Welcome Evening event To be completed at Welcome Evening 2 Promote alternative parking locations in Town Centre Head of Sixth Form/ Well Being Officer Ongoing through Newport News At start of Autumn term - Induction Students - PSHE focus and information shared as part of Induction Process.
+Parents encouraged to park and walk at school events - reminded through Newport News 3 Promote and encourage safe and considerate parking near to the school Headteacher Ongoing - as and when appropriate Update on parking issued in Newport News Reminder on all major event letters about congestion/parking issues 4 Liaise with Local Authority representatives to enforce parking restrictions outside the school Headteacher - LA Officers Ongoing - as and when appropriate Regularly done as necessary - especially on Entrance Test Day 5 Send regular reminders to parents regarding the parking restrictions outside the school and the alternatives available to them Headteacher Office Staff Every major event Regularly completed - done through newsletters and electronic communication 6 Send clear instructions to parents regarding parking for out of school hours events Headteacher Office staff Every major event Regularly completed - done through Newport News and electronic communication.
+This has improved over time.
+7 Encourage staff to car-share where appropriate by Data Manager Closed - no Inappropriate due to GDPR regulations, however publishing towns of origin in staff room longer staff do generally know who lives near to them appropriate and car share on occasions when it is needed - eg car breakdown

-Obj iective 5 - Improve safety on the school journey Development Task Lead Person Target date Progress/Update 1 Ensure staff presence of at least 2 colleagues on Headteacher January 2018 Completed - three staff on supervision each Wellington Road after school evening after school 2 Involve the police in the School Travel Plan Headteacher April 2018 Liaison with safer neighborhood team is ongoing
+Ob, Objective 5 - Improve safety on the school journey Development Task Lead Person Target date Progress/Update 1 Ensure staff presence of at least 2 colleagues on Wellington Road after school Headteacher Weekly - additional cover provided by SLT as required Completed - three staff on supervision each evening after school 2 Involve the police in the School Travel Plan Headteacher ongoing Liaison with safer neighborhood team is ongoing